WHAT IS IAAC?

 IAAC follows the digital revolution at all scales (from bits to geography, from micro-controllers to cities, from materials to the territory) to expand the boundaries of architecture and design and meet the challenges faced by humanity.
 IAAC is an experimental and experiential centre where one learns by doing, through a test methodology that promotes real solutions.

-IAAC is Education, with the Master in Advanced Architecture, the Master in City & Technology, the Master in Design for Emergent Futures, the Master in Advanced Ecological Buildings, the Master in Robotics and Advanced Construction, the Open Thesis Fabrication programme, giving the next generation of architects and changemakers the space to imagine, test and shape the future of cities, architecture and technology.
+IAAC is Education, with a wide range of pioneering master programmes, giving the next generation of architects and changemakers the space to imagine, test and shape the future of cities, architecture and technology.

 This is also possible through the Fab Academy, a distributed educational model aiming to introduce anyone to Digital Fabrication.
 Not to mention the workshops and the short programmes, implementing global agendas developed through local solutions, such as the Global Summer School.